kfutrowsky/kfutrowsky.github.io/_pages/interests.md

 Silly Looking Animals
 ===
 Among my greatest joys in life are the existence of creatures that baffle me.
-I often wonder how evolution created such silly animals, including some of those that I have encountered below!
+I often wonder how evolution created such silly animals, including some I have encountered pictured below!

 <p>
     <img src="/images/puffer.jpg" alt>